aminrj/aminrj.github.io/_posts/2026-04-01-AI-act-readiness-gap.md

 ---

-## What the August 2026 deadline actually requires
+## What the august 2026 deadline actually requires

 The AI Act is risk-based.
 For high-risk systems under Annex III, five articles matter most to agent deployments.